kargnas/laravel-ai-translator/README.md

 ## AI Service

 Currently, this package uses Claude from Anthropic for translations.
 Support for GPT-3.5, GPT-4, and GPT-4o is planned for future releases.

+## TODO List

+We're constantly working to improve Laravel AI Translator.
+Here are some features and improvements we're planning:

+- [ ] Write test code to ensure reliability and catch potential issues
+- [ ] Add support for JSON language files
+- [ ] Implement functionality to maintain the array structure of strings during translation

+If you'd like to contribute to any of these tasks, please feel free to submit a pull request!

 ## Contributing